Fix Extend Volume greyed out in Windows Server 2012 easily!

 Now, the disk space shows as Unallocated, and Extend Volume becomes available.

-The reasons why Extend Volume grayed out:
+The reasons why Extend Volume grayed out in Server 2012:

 - You may use FAT32 file system.
 From Microsoft explanation, only NTFS and RAW format partition can be extended.